 Thursday, August 13, 2009

-The End Is Now made Relevant magazine's list of the Best Books of 2009.
+The End Is Now made Relevant's best of 09 book list.
 Where did it end up on this list?
 Only one way to find out.
-Also some other very good books you should be reading on this list.
+Also some other very good books you should be reading on this list

 Wednesday, August 12, 2009